Voices Against Putin’s War: protesters’ defiant speeches in Russian courts, is published in October 2025 by Resistance Books.

 Film of our book launch event on Thursday 20 November in London:

-The collection at this event was donated to Fires of Freedom (supporting Ruslan Siddiqi), Solidarity Zone (supporting Igor Paskar, Alexei Rozhkov, Kirill Butylin and others) and We Bohdan Ziza.
+The collections at this event, and at a second event at Birkbeck college in London on 5 February, were donated to Fires of Freedom (supporting Ruslan Siddiqi), Solidarity Zone (supporting Igor Paskar, Alexei Rozhkov, Kirill Butylin and others) and We Bohdan Ziza.

 Any profits from sales of Voices Against Putin’s war will go to Memorial: Support Political Prisoners.